 Where an investment manager's invoice has not been received by the balance sheet date, an estimate based upon the market value of their mandate as at the end of the year is used for inclusion in the fund account.
-In 2021/22, there were no fees based on such estimates (2020/21 no fees estimated).
+In 2022/23, there were no fees based on such estimates (2021/22 no fees estimated).

-A similar procedure is used for custodian fees, and in 2021/22 there were no fees estimated (2020/21: no fees estimated).
+A similar procedure is used for custodian fees, and in 2022/23 £4k of fees were estimated for the last quarter of the year (2021/22: no fees estimated).

 The Fund requests that non-invoiced investment management fees (plus other associated costs such as transaction costs) are disclosed via the Cost Transparency Initiative template.
-Where cost information is not readily available for the year ending 31st March 2022 (e.g. for pooled funds using different accounting dates), an estimate will be made using the most recent information available.
+Where cost information is not readily available for the year ending 31st March 2023 (e.g. for pooled funds using different accounting dates), an estimate will be made using the most recent information available.